karask/python-bitcoin-utils/README.rst

 Transaction to pay to a P2WPKH http://github.com/karask/python-bitcoin-utils/blob/master/examples/send_to_p2wpkh_transaction.py - send coins from two P2PKH UTXOs to a native segwit address (P2WPKH)

+Spend from a P2SH(P2WPKH) nested segwit address http://github.com/karask/python-bitcoin-utils/blob/master/examples/spend_p2sh_p2wpkh_address.py - spend a P2WPKH that is nested into a P2SH for old client compatibility

 Create a P2SH address with a relative timelock https://github.com/karask/python-bitcoin-utils/blob/master/examples/create_p2sh_csv_p2pkh_address.py - creates a P2SH address that locks funds (sent to it) with a private key (P2PKH) and a relative locktime of 200 blocks in the future.